AvyAddons/BetterBags_Bound/README.md

-# BetterBags - BoE & BoA
+# BetterBags - BoE, WoE & BoA
-> Filters for BoE & BoA items in [BetterBags](https://github.com/Cidan/BetterBags).
+> Filters for BoE, WoE & BoA items in [BetterBags](https://github.com/Cidan/BetterBags).

 This is a plugin only!
 You can get the base bag addon over at [Cidan/BetterBags](https://github.com/Cidan/BetterBags) or [CurseForge](https://www.curseforge.com/wow/addons/better-bags).